gnaohuv22/TCPChatApp/README.md

 3. Build the project.

 ### Usage
 1. Run the `ServerApp` to start the server.
+For localhost, it will be hosted at 127.0.0.1:8888
-2. Run the `ClientApp` to connect to the server and start chatting.
+2. Run the `ClientApp` to connect to the server, log in with username and password then start communicating.

 ## Contributing
 Feel free to fork this repository and submit pull requests.